Teesdale

 16 miles / 30 minutes

 Just outside Barnard Castle, Bowes Museum was inspired by a French chateau.
-Built as a museum and former stately home, with special collections on art, fashion and design as well as the furnished rooms and special events and exhibitions.
+Built as a museum with special collections on art, fashion and design as well as the furnished rooms and special events and exhibitions.
 A silver Swan automaton plays daily at 2.00pm.
 Admission charge, but guests at Belle View Cottage can have a 20% discount code.
 Open all year.
 Café and gift shop.

 Bowes Castle